ingo/ingo.github.io/_recipes/browned_butter_and_sea_salt_rice_crispy_treats.md

 author: Reddit User
 category: Desserts
 description: This gourmet twist on a classic kids' treat uses browned butter and fleur de sel to make incredibly flavorful, grown-up rice crispy bars.
-The browned butter adds a delicious nutty depth that pairs perfectly with the fleur de sel.
+Browning the butter adds a delicious nutty depth that pairs perfectly with the fleur de sel to really elevate this simple treat.
+Using browned butter and fleur de sel transforms an ordinary snack into a sophisticated dessert that will impress guests, yet is still easy enough for kids to help make.
 favorite: "\u2713"
 image: browned_butter_and_sea_salt_rice_crispy_treats.jpg
 size: 9 servings